jakobkmar/pacmc/readme.md

 pacmc search "Fabric API"
 ```

-_this searches for mods for the latest version by default_
+_this searches for mods for the latest minecraft version by default_

 For a specific game version: